UK City of Culture 2025: Medway announces bid for honour

 "It's not just a label, it's an opportunity to actually increase the recognition of the area and that brings with it economic benefits as well, so there is really more to it than meets the eye," he said.

-Medway has a rich cultural heritage and boasts the Norman-era Rochester Castle: Rochester Cathedral - the second oldest cathedral in England; Chatham's Historic Dockyard; and Fort Amherst.
+The Medway area has a rich cultural heritage and boasts the Norman-era Rochester Castle: Rochester Cathedral - the second oldest cathedral in England; Chatham's Historic Dockyard; and Fort Amherst.

 It also has strong connections with Charles Dickens, who spent five years of his childhood and the last 13 years of his life in the area.